z-n-huang/z-n-huang.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor at the [Department of English, Linguistics and Theatre Studies](https://fass.nus.edu.sg/elts/) at the [National University of Singapore](https://www.nus.edu.sg/).
+I currently serve on the editorial board of the [Journal of East Asian Linguistics](https://link.springer.com/journal/10831).

 Email me at either:
 + znhuang at nus dot edu dot sg, or